PyMVPA/PyMVPA/doc/installation.rst

 `zlib` library, so you also need to download and install it.
 A binary installer is available from the `GnuWin32 project`_.
-Install it in some arbitrary folder (just the binaries nothing else), find the `zlib1.dll` file in the `bin` subdirectory and move it in the Windows `system32` directory.
+Install it in some arbitrary folder (just the binaries nothing else), find the `zlib1.dll` file in the `bin` subdirectory and move it in the Windows `system32` (or `system` on 64-bit Windows 7) directory.
 Verify that it works by importing the `nifti` module in Python.

   >>> import nifti